deep206/ai-news-research-assistant/README.md

-# AI News Research Assistant
+# Subscribe to AI Newsletter!

 An intelligent, automated news aggregation and summarization system that delivers personalized news digests to your inbox every Sunday at 7am ET,.
 Powered by cutting-edge AI, this assistant scours the web for the latest developments in your chosen topics, distills the information into concise, insightful summaries, and delivers them weekly to keep you informed without the noise.